equinor/omnia-tutorial/docs/exercises/ingest.rst

 Ingest from Azure Datalake Store into Azure SQL Database
 --------------------------------------------------------

 In this step, you will first create an Azure SQL Server and Azure SQL Database.
+Azure SQL Server gives a runtime environment and Azure SQL Database gives a database instance within this.

+NOTE: In the future you would expect such runtime components to disappear as this everything would be provisioned and scaled automatically.

-Select Azure SQL in the left-hand menu of the Azure portal.
-If Azure SQL is not in the list, select All services, then type Azure SQL in the search box.
+In the Azure Portal, *All services* from the left menu, then type Azure SQL in the search box.

 (Optional) Select the star next to Azure SQL to favorite it and add it as an item in the left-hand navigation for quick access.